knpuniversity/oauth/knpu/javascript-implicit-google-plus.rst

 Just like with the Facebook PHP SDK, the Google JavaScript SDK now has an access token that it's storing.
 This means we can start making API calls.
+I'll copy in a function that uses the API to get a list of all of the people in my circles and

 .. _`JavaScript Quick Start`: https://developers.google.com/+/quickstart/javascript
 .. _`Google+ Sign-In button`: https://developers.google.com/+/web/signin/